Old Kingdom Tombs of Mastaba

 - The second reason is that it is the finest preserved example of the old kingdom's art and architecture.

-The most remarkable characteristic of the tomb of Irukaptah is the set of statues carved out of a rock.
+The most remarkable feature of the tomb of Irukaptah is the set of statues carved out of a rock.
 Some of these statues are completed, while others were left in different stages of construction; therefore, this tomb represents an essential demonstration of the rock construction of the old kingdom.
 These rock-cut statues are not found anywhere else in Saqqara.
 They are only found in some tombs of the ancient empire in Giza.
-These statues belong to the family of Irukaptah, and some belong to him.
+Some of these statues belong to Irukaptah's family, and some belong to him.

-Aside from their architectural finesse, these statues give a reliable example of the clothes that the royal family's servants used to wear in the old kingdom.
+Aside from their architectural finesse, these statues give a reliable example of the clothes the royal family's servants wore in the old kingdom.
 While the skin was painted dark red, it seems like the servants at that time were employed to wear skirts painted yellow with bright colored belts around them and a short black wig on the head, which is a common feature of the costumes of the old kingdom.

 On the eastern walls of the tomb and above the remarkable statues, there are famous butchering scenes showing several men in daily life slaughtering an ox.